Soaring Higher: How a Videographer Built His Future at SUU - SUU News

 Pett, a senior communication major at SUU and video intern for the athletic department, is a shining example of the benefit of hands-on learning.

-“The whole reason I went to SUU was so I could finish my degree and really get my feet wet in the creative field where I’m kind of leading the charge,” Pett said.
+“The whole reason I went to SUU was so I could finish my degree and really get my feet wet in the creative field,” Pett said.

 His passion for video began at 17 years old when he made a highlight video for the University of Utah’s football team.
 He posted it on Twitter without any expectations but was surprised when Morgan Scalley, then the defensive backs coach at the University of Utah, sent him a message applauding his work.

-Note: This story has been updated for clarity.